New Year, New CEO Mindset: My Annual Activities for Goal Setting

 Happiness is the joy we feel, striving toward our potential.

-To me, goal setting is an ingredient in a happy, fulfilling life.
-For it’s not about the achievement.
+For me, goal setting and working toward goals is a must in a happy, fulfilling life.
+Because like Shawn Achor says: it’s not about the achievement.
 It’s about the process of striving.